robert8888/react-tour-guide/README.md

         PropTypes.bool, // if you pass just 'approve=true'
         // it will take click event on 'selector' element PropTypes.shape({
           event: PropTypes.string, // if is set to 'none' then only promise option works
-            target: PropTypes.string,
+          target: PropTypes.string, // by default step selector.
+          callback: PropTypes.oneOfType([PropTypes.func, PropTypes.instanceOf(Promise)]),
-            callback:  PropTypes.func, // if callback return true then is approved
+          // if event will be fired on target then callback will be called if return true then is approved
+          // if callback is a promise then step will be wait until promise will be resolved.
           promise: PropTypes.func, // a function which have to return promise, if promise is resolved then is approved
           lock: PropTypes.bool, // lock go next step until task is not done })
     ]),
     closeOnBackdrop: PropTypes.bool, // close on backdrop click - eg. you can set it on last step